barharding/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+-   perform a goals analysis on just Theatre kickstarters not just all